shivathapaa/GUI-for-Music-Manager/README.md

 ## Usage Instructions / Known Bugs

-- There are no known bugs till date.
+- There are no known bugs to date.
-- This application has been tested with extreme cases to extend for reliablity check.
+- This application has been tested with extreme cases to extend for reliability check.
-- It has been tested with hundres of music files.
+- It has been tested with hundreds of music files.
 (Gives 100% accuracy.
 No doubt!)
-- Inspite of the best performance, I still recommend you to backup your files before using the application.
+- In spite of the best performance, I still recommend you to back up your files before using the application.
 - You should be responsible for your own files.
 - If you notice any problem, please raise an [issue](https://github.com/shivathapaa/GUI-for-Music-Manager/issues).